rust-lang/rust/text/0000-deprecation.md

 Currently, there is no way to make an API item unavailable via deprecation.
-This means the API will only ever expand, with a lot of churn (case in point, the Java language has about 20% deprecated API surface [citation needed]).
+This means the API will only ever expand, with a lot of churn (case in point, the Java language as of Version 8 lists 462 deprecated constructs, including methods, constants and complete classes, in relation to 4241 classes, this makes for about 10% of deprecated API surface.
+Note that this is but a rough estimate).
 To better lead users to the right APIs and to allow for more effective language/API evolution, this proposal adds the `removed_at="<version>"` item to the `#[deprecated]` attribute.

 This allows us to effectively remove an API item from a certain target version while avoiding breaking code written for older target versions.